 Game-based assessments have emerged as a way to balance the need for predictive information on your candidates with a fun and engaging experience.

 2. What are the benefits of game-based Assessment?

 Attraction!
 Positive Experience and Highly Engaging

+- Fun, interesting game-playing test

-- Positive differentiation reflects an innovative, people-oriented brand identity - No need for long, tiresome questionnaires
+- Positive differentiation reflects an innovative, people-oriented brand identity

+- No need for long, tiresome questionnaires

 No prior knowledge required